NelsonBN/from-scratch-to-typescript/02-Tests/01-SetupTests/README.md

 To help us organize the project, we will create the following folders:

 - `src`: contains the source code of the project.
-The code in this folder will be compiled to the final artifacts we will deliver.
+The code in this folder will be transpiled to the final artifacts we will deliver.
 - `tests`: contains the tests of the project.
-The code in this folder will not be compiled to the final artifacts, just used to validate our application.
+The code in this folder will not be transpiled to the final artifacts, just used to validate our application.

 We can use any folder names or structure we want.
 This is just a suggestion because it is a common structure aceppted by the community.

 ### Prepare `tsconfig.json` file

-In `tsconfig.json` file, we need to add the previous folders to the TypeScript can compile the code inside them.
+In `tsconfig.json` file, we need to add the previous folders to the TypeScript can transpile the code inside them.

 ```json
 {